Constraint Automata on Infinite Data Trees: From CTL(Z)/CTL*(Z) To Decision Procedures: Tree Constraint Automata for

-The proof of Proposition~\ref{proposition-simple-form} can be found in Appendix~\ref{appendix-proof-proposition-simple-form} and it is made of two standard arguments.
+\begin{prop} For every $\CTL(\Zed)$ formula $\aformula$, one can construct in polynomial-time in the size of $\aformula$ a $\CTL(\Zed)$ formula $\aformula'$ in simple form such that $\aformula$ is satisfiable iff $\aformula'$ is satisfiable. \end{prop} The proof of Proposition~\ref{proposition-simple-form} can be found in Appendix~\ref{appendix-proof-proposition-simple-form} and it is made of two standard arguments.
 First, it establishes a tree model property (in the standard way using unfoldings of Kripke models).
-Then it uses a renaming technique (see e.g.~\cite{Scott62}) to flatten the constraints.
+Then it uses a renaming technique (see e.g.~\cite{Scott62}) to flatten the constraints that introduces additional variables for values $i$ steps ahead.

 From now on, we assume that the $\CTL(\Zed)$ formulae are in simple form.
 Given a $\CTL(\Zed)$ formula $\aformula$ in simple form, we write $\subf{\aformula}$ to denote the smallest set such that \begin{itemize} \item $\aformula \in \subf{\aformula}$; $\subf{\aformula}$ is closed under subformulae, \item for all $\pathquantifier \in \set{\existspath, \forallpaths}$ and $\mathsf{Op} \in \set{\until, \release}$, if $\pathquantifier \ \aformula_1 \ \mathsf{Op} \ \aformula_2 \in \subf{\aformula}$, then $\pathquantifier \mynext \ \pathquantifier \ \aformula_1 \ \mathsf{Op} \ \aformula_2 \in \subf{\aformula}$. \end{itemize} The cardinality of $\subf{\aformula}$ is at most twice the number of subformulae of $\aformula$.
 Given $\aset \subseteq \subf{\aformula}$, we say that $\aset$ is \defstyle{propositionally consistent} iff the conditions below hold. \begin{itemize} \item If $\aformula_1 \vee \aformula_2 \in \aset$, then $\set{\aformula_1, \aformula_2} \cap \aset \neq \emptyset$. \item If $\aformula_1 \wedge \aformula_2 \in \aset$, then $\set{\aformula_1, \aformula_2} \subseteq \aset$. \item If $\existspath \aformula_1 \until \aformula_2 \in \aset$, then $\aformula_2 \in \aset$ or $\set{\aformula_1, \existspath \mynext \existspath \aformula_1 \until \aformula_2} \subseteq \aset$. \item If $\forallpaths \aformula_1 \until \aformula_2 \in \aset$, then $\aformula_2 \in \aset$ or $\set{\aformula_1, \forallpaths \mynext \forallpaths \aformula_1 \until \aformula_2} \subseteq \aset$. \item If $\existspath \aformula_1 \release \aformula_2 \in \aset$, then $\aformula_2 \in \aset$ and $\set{\aformula_1, \existspath \mynext \existspath \aformula_1 \release \aformula_2} \cap \aset \neq \emptyset$. \item If $\forallpaths \aformula_1 \release \aformula_2 \in \aset$, then $\aformula_2 \in \aset$ and $\set{\aformula_1, \forallpaths \mynext \forallpaths \aformula_1 \release \aformula_2} \cap \aset \neq \emptyset$. \end{itemize}